Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

         <input class="form-control" id="test_text" name="test_text" type="text" />
     </div>

 Note the difference with the earlier example.
-Here `large` is outside the `text_field` array ref, and therefore `.form-group-lg` is applied to the form group.
+Here `large` is outside the `text_field` array reference, and therefore `.form-group-lg` is applied to the form group.

 #### Horizontal form groups